cassidyjames/cassidyjames.github.io/wishlist.md

   * [Caribou Coffee](https://shared.caribouperks.com/giftcard/) for coffeeeee
   * [Sprouts](https://www.sprouts.com/giftcards) for the best gummy bears on Earth

-* Board/Card/Party Games **~$10–50** - I love simple and fun games to play with friends, like Exploding Kittens and Fluxx (which I have).
-Ideas:
+* Board/Card/Party Games **~$10–50** - I love simple and fun games to play with friends, like Exploding Kittens, Codenames, Little Drop of Poison, and Fluxx (all of which Katie and I have).
+Other ideas:
-  * Little Drop of Poison (hard to find)
-  * Codenames
+  * Exploding Kittens expansions
-  * Liar's Dice (homemade set would be rad)
+  * Liar’s Dice (homemade set would be rad)

 ## LEGO

-I maintain a LEGO wishlist via [Brickset](http://brickset.com/sets/wantedby-cassidyjames).
-It's kept up to date, especially around Christmas and my birthday.
+I have a LEGO wishlist at [Brickset](http://brickset.com/sets/wantedby-cassidyjames).
+It’s kept up to date, especially around Christmas and my birthday.
 As a general rule, duplicates are fine and all Star Wars ships are awesome.

 ## Experiences